rehan1124/solidity-fund-me-hardhat/README.md

 - After cleanup, run `npx hardhat compile` to compile solidity contract present in contracts folder

 - After compile process completes, run `npx hardhat run .\scripts\deploy.js` to deploy the contract into local Hardhat network.
 You would also see address at which contract is deployed on console screen.

+We will be using hardhat-deploy package for deployment.

 - Deployment on testnets such as Sepolia would be different.
 Run below command and observe the output.